EyalRafian/Cryptocurrencies-Analysis/README.md

 ### Apps

-The repository consist of two apps: FastAPI and Streamlit.
+The repository consist of two apps: FastAPI and Streamlit, using `FastAPI` for the backend service and `streamlit` for the frontend service.
+`docker-compose` orchestrates the two services and allows communication between them.

 ### File structure